MuddySpud/MuddySpud.github.io/docs/DocumentationHell.md

 ### The Cycle of Dread and Delay

-It’s not just about writing documentation — it’s about maintaining it, a task that becomes a source of dread and is easy to put off until an update is urgently needed:
+It’s not just about writing documentation — it’s about maintaining it, a task that becomes a source of dread that teams actively avoid until an update is urgently needed.
+Why?"

 *   **Duplicated content** - that multiplies across guides, manuals, and wikis, making it impossible to know what’s accurate or current.
 *   **Error-prone updates:** - you make a critical edit in one place, only to miss that same information duplicated in other files, instantly introducing inconsistencies.
-*   **Unmanageable docs** - that collapse under their own weight when you try to document complex, real-world scenarios.
+*   **Unmanageable docs** – resulting from the struggle to document similar-but-diverging scenarios without creating redundancy and contradictions.

 ### Scaling Clarity, Not Complexity